Anime-Studio/AS/README.md

 ## Summary

-This document provides a summary of our project building process for our app, **App Name Here**This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **Anime Studio is a streaming app that allows users to watch animes, see their information, and is able to provide a easy to use library of your favorite animes**
+This document provides a summary of our project building process for our app, **Anime Studio**.
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **Anime Studio is a streaming app that allows users to watch animes, see their information, and is able to provide a easy to use library of your favorite animes**

 ## Milestone Requirements